gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 };
 {% endhighlight %}

 Because I'm a rails guy through and through, I prefer snakecase for files and variables, and camelcase for classes.
-So the `camelize` allows us to pass a string like `'todos_list'` and get back `'TodosList'`. `filename` take a path and gets just the filename without the extension.
+So the `camelize` allows us to pass a string like `'todos_list'` and get back `'TodosList'`. `filename` takes a path and gets just the filename without the extension.
 And `allFilesIn` will get all the files in a folder, recursively.
 We'll use these functions in the next section:

 {% highlight javascript %}
 let components = allFilesIn(__dirname + "/app/assets/javascripts/webpack/root_components/").